 The simplest public transit route is the Broad Street Line to NRG Station.
 From Center City, fans ride south and then walk through the sports complex.
 Because match crowds will be heavy, arrive early and follow event routing.

 Driving can work for local fans, but tournament traffic and parking rules may differ from normal Eagles games.
 Rideshare zones may also shift around security perimeters.
-For seating, capacity, and venue detail, use the Philadelphia Stadium guide.
+For seating, capacity, and venue detail, use the Lincoln Financial Field stadium details.

 Where to Stay Near the Venue